bigmistqke/repl/README.md

 - **get(path: string)**: Retrieves a `File` instance by its path.
 - **has(path: string)**: Checks if a file exists at the specified path.
 - **resolve(path: string)**: Resolves a path according to TypeScript resolution rules, supporting both relative and absolute paths.
-- **addPackage(url: string)**: Adds a package by URL, analyzing and importing its contents into the virtual file system.
+- **importFromPackageJson(url: string)**: Imports a package from a specified URL by parsing its package.json.
 - **initialize()**: Initializes the file system with the specified initial state, including preloading files and setting aliases.

 **Type**